Flack27/Runeterra/0 - Dashboard/Act 3 - Truth.md

 ## Chapter 16: Convergence
 ### Critical Path
 - [ ] Find Keth'vyss at portal research site
-- [ ] Celesta arrives to "help" as battle begins
+- [ ] Aethera arrives to "help" as battle begins
-- [ ] Keth'vyss recognizes Celesta: "No... not you... you're supposed to be contained!"
+- [ ] Keth'vyss recognizes Aethera: "No... not you... you're supposed to be contained!"
-- [ ] Keth'vyss fights desperately against Celesta, not the party
+- [ ] Keth'vyss fights desperately against Aethera, not the party
-- [ ] Celesta reveals true nature and absorbs Keth'vyss
+- [ ] Aethera reveals true nature and absorbs Keth'vyss
-- [ ] **THE GREAT REVELATION:** Celesta's identity as corrupted Celestial
+- [ ] **THE GREAT REVELATION:** Aethera's identity as corrupted Celestial

 ### GM Notes
-- Celesta's manipulation of entire campaign revealed
+- Aethera's manipulation of entire campaign revealed
 - Her plan to open permanent Void portals exposed
 - Keth'vyss' noble intentions twisted by madness
 - Scope of Watcher threat revealed